nickthecook/ops/docs/hooks.md

 ### Before hooks

-Before hooks run before actions.
+"Before hooks" run before actions.
 They do not run before builtins like `up` or `exec`.

 ```yaml
 hooks: